MoYusr/Lecture-Summarizer/README.md

+# Lecture Summarizer

+An AI tool that extracts key ideas from lecture transcripts using NLP.

+## First-Time Setup

+# Install requirements
+pip install -r requirements.txt

+# Train the model (creates models/tfidf_vectorizer.pkl)
-Run this the first time: python -c "from summarizer import train_model; train_model()".
+python -c "from summarizer import train_model; train_model()"

-Text is tokenized (broken down into smaller units called tokens).
-Uses TF-IDF to check how important a word is to the lecture transcript.
+## How It Works
+# Tokenization
+  Breaks lectures into individual sentences using spaCy's NLP.

+# TF-IDF Analysis

-Term Frequency (TF):
+  Term Frequency (TF): How often a word appears in this lecture

-This measures how often a term appears in a document.
-A higher term frequency means the word is more relevant to that specific document.
-Inverse Document Frequency (IDF):
+  Inverse Document Frequency (IDF): How rare the word is across all lectures (Example: "backpropagation" scores high if unique to CS lectures)

-This measures how common or rare a term is across the entire corpus.
-Words that appear in many documents have a low IDF, while words that appear in only a few documents have a high IDF.
+#TextRank Algorithm

+  Builds a "sentence network" using cosine similarity Scores sentences by their connections (like Google's PageRank) Selects top 3 most important sentences